kordless/covid19_viz/README.md

 ![word length is 5](https://github.com/kordless/covid19_viz/blob/master/pics/virus_graph_five.png?raw=true)

-In codon lengths 6 and above, they appear to show curves that follow a fibonacci sequence.
-The number of the items in each unique counts appear to be increasing in size by the golden ratio, while the counts themselves are decreasing.
+In codon lengths 6 and above, the genome of the virus appears to produce curves (from the counts of occurances of a given string) that follow a fibonacci sequence.
+The number of the items in each unique counts appear to be increasing in size by a ratio, while the counts themselves are decreasing.
 Again, this appears for codon lengths 6 and up.

 ![word length is 7](https://github.com/kordless/covid19_viz/blob/master/pics/virus_graph_seven.png?raw=true)
 ![word length is 6](https://github.com/kordless/covid19_viz/blob/master/pics/virus_graph_six.png?raw=true)